AI as multiplier, discipline as durability

 AI doesn't make you a better engineer.
 It makes a good engineer faster.

 If you can't review what AI writes, AI just produces faster bad code.
-If you can't articulate your architecture clearly enough to write a CLAUDE.md, AI propagates whatever conventions it pattern-matches from its training data.
+If you can't articulate your architecture clearly enough to write an AGENTS.md, AI propagates whatever conventions it pattern-matches from its training data.
 If you can't tell when AI is confabulating, AI confabulates at scale.

 This is why the post is about discipline rather than AI.
 AI is the multiplier; discipline is the precondition.
 You don't get the multiplier without the precondition.
 People who lead with "AI made me 20× faster" usually skipped articulating the precondition because they treat it as ambient.
 It isn't ambient.
 It's the work that makes the multiplier exist.